voliveirajr/JsonDiffApi/README.md

 To retrieve the result you execute a get by id you defined

 `curl -X GET -i 'http://127.0.0.1:8080/v1/diff/111111111'`

+:warning: Considering the purpose of the tool, in order to save resources all requests have a TTL of 1 hour, after that they will be automatically removed from database.

 ## Response examples